Kitware/CMake/Help/manual/cmake.1.rst

 .. option:: --profiling-output=<path>

- Used in conjunction with ``--profiling-format`` to output to a given path.
+ Used in conjunction with
+ :option:`--profiling-format <cmake --profiling-format>` to output to a given path.

 .. option:: --profiling-format=<file>